 - salt and pepper to taste

 - If you are using canned chickpeas, skip to Step 2.
 Wash chickpeas and add them to a pressure cooker (we use an Instant Pot).
 Cook for 1 hour at high pressure and let depressurize naturally.
 Allow it to cool slightly before draining.

 - Drain the chickpeas then add the remaining ingredients.
 Stir to combine and use a potato masher (or fork) to mash up the chickpeas to desired consistency.
-I recommend doing a “half mash” so that you still have good chunks of chickpea in the salad, this helps diversify the texture.
+I recommend doing a half mash so that you still have good chunks of chickpea in the salad, this helps diversify the texture.